JElchison/location-based-scavenger-hunt/README.md

 Questions are served, one at a time, in order, beginning with question #1 (which also provides some basic instructions).
 All users playing the game always see the same question.
 When one user answers a question correctly, all users see the next question.
 Automatic refreshes are intentionally omitted to keep from frustrating users while mid-input.
 There is a refresh link that can/should be used frequently to see the latest game updates.
 All users will be able to see the current scoreboard.

 Some questions require a correct text answer.
-Others require a user to be in the "right" location".
+Others require a user to be in the "right" location.
 Other questions have both constraints.

 When the last question is correctly answered, the game is over ... maybe.